Terry Park Ballfield: Hurricane damage

 In 2004, the stadium was heavily hit by Hurricane Charley with damage from the storm causing the grandstand to be labeled "unsafe".

 Later in the year, The Board of Lee County Commissioners approved a guaranteed maximum price of $701,697 for Compass Construction to tear down the old grandstand and build a new one.
 But instead of rebuilding the historic 5,000 seat grandstand, the city replaced it with a small 700 seat structure.
 This was despite the fact the park was given an official historic marker in 1995.
 Technically once a grandstand is demolished, the ballpark loses all of its historic significance, regardless of whether it is the same field.
 Only the old girders have been retained as the outline for a new grandstand which opened in 2005.
 Therefore, what stands at Terry Park now bears little resemblance to the original historical spring training location it once was.
 While the new grandstand is covered, it is much smaller and made of metal.
 Many residents felt it was most unfortunate the county decided not to try to save the classic grandstand.
-2006 marked the centennial anniversary of Terry Park – at least the playing field portion of it.
+The year 2006 marked the centennial anniversary of Terry Park – at least the playing field portion of it.
 The new stadium currently seats about 900 people, as the additional bleachers down the foul lines have been removed.
 A spring training museum is also being considered for the park.